gh-mentor/jci-111524-qa/README.md

-# Welcome to the GitHub Copilot Developer Training
+# Welcome to the GitHub Copilot Training for QA Professionals

 Instructor: Andrew Scoppa